What is Skin Cancer?

 You should consult your dermatologist immediately if you notice any of the following:

-- A new growth on an adult that persists for more than 4-6 weeks
+- New growth on an adult that persists for more than 4-6 weeks

 - An existing lesion that grows, changes color or becomes translucent or pearly